 | Airport | London Heathrow Airport (LHR) |

 Early October in London brings mild but unpredictable weather — expect temperatures between 8-15°C (46-59°F) with a real chance of rain.
 Dress in layers and prepare for anything.
+Our weather and marathon performance analysis explains how these conditions affect pacing.

 The Venue: Blackheath (Start) & The Mall (Finish)